ScottPlot/ScottPlot.NET/content/cookbook/index.md

 # ScottPlot Cookbooks

-Cookbooks or organized by major version:
+Cookbooks are organized by major version:

 * [ScottPlot 4.1 Cookbook](4.1)